-If a third-party payer applies for the employee retention credit on behalf of the client employer, they must, at the request of the IRS, be able to obtain from the customer and provide the IRS with records that prove the customer's eligibility to receive the employee retention credit.
-Also, remember that if a customer has applied for a PPP loan and will be forgiven for it, they may now be eligible for the retention credit for employees with certain salaries.
-Consequently, a similar denial of deduction would apply under the employee retention credit, so that the employer's total deductions would be reduced by the amount of the credit as a result of this denial rule.
-Although ERC is not considered taxable income, under Section 280C of the IRC, tax credits for employers create a reduction in wages in the amount of the credit.
+Also remember that if customer has applied for PPP loan and will be forgiven for it, they may now be eligible for retention credit for employees with certain salaries.
+Consequently, similar denial of deduction would apply under employee retention credit so that employer's total deductions would be reduced by amount of credit as result of this denial rule.
+Although ERC is not considered taxable income, under Section 280C of Internal Revenue Code (IRC), tax credits for employers create reduction in wages in...